What is it?

 Ancient history prepares you for a wide range of university courses as it develops your skills of evaluation, analysis and critical thinking.
 Courses include ancient/modern history, archeology and English literature.
 Ancient history is also a very strong supporting subject for many university courses due to the high regard it is held in.
 The skills developed allow students to follow careers in teaching, tourism and heritage, journalism, local government and management.
 Each year students progress to the top universities including Oxford and Cambridge.

-Grade 5 in GCSE English Language is preferred but a grade 4 will be considered (you do not need to have studied history before).
+Grade 5 in GCSE English Language.
+You do not need to have studied history before.

 None specific required.

-- Grade 5 in GCSE English Language is preferred (you do not need to have studied history before)
+- Grade 5 in GCSE English Language.
+You do not need to have studied history before.

 Module One – Collapse of the Roman Republic: Investigate the collapse of the Roman Republic through the eyes of the Romans themselves.
 Learn about the life and wars of famous Romans such as Pompey the Great and Julius Caesar.
 Explore the key events leading to the rise of Rome’s first emperor, Augustus Caesar.
 This is one of the bloodiest periods of Roman history.
 Investigate how Rome fell into civil war, how Caesar was assassinated, and how a young man named Octavian finally killed the Republic.